ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 # Audio-transcriptor-russian-
-[Russian] This script will split audio file on silence, transcript it with google recognition and save it as in LJSpeech-1.1 dataset manner.
+This script will split audio file on silence, transcript it with google recognition and save it in LJSpeech-1.1 dataset manner.
 - This script will create the folder structure in the same manner as LJSpeech-1.1 dataset.
 - This script will splitt the audio files on silenses and send the audio chunks to google recognition service
 - Google will return the recognized text.
+- Text normalization will change integers and text written with latin letters into russian text.
 - This text will be writen to metadata.csv in the same manner as in LJSpeech-1.1 dataset.
+- Audio chunks will be normalized on loudness.
-- The audio chunks will also be saved in the same manner as in LJSpeech-1.1 dataset.
+- Audio chunks will also be saved in the same manner as in LJSpeech-1.1 dataset.
+- See script for further description.

 # requirements:
 pip install pydub

 pip install SpeechRecognition

-to convert integers to text install https://github.com/Yuego/num2t4ru  put to your "\Python\Python36\Lib\site-packages" directory

-to work with mp3-files you will need to install ffmpeg and put it to PATH. https://github.com/FFmpeg/FFmpeg Windows instruction here http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/
+to work with mp3-files you will need to install ffmpeg and put it to PATH. https://github.com/FFmpeg/FFmpeg Windows installation instruction here http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/

+Text normalization from https://github.com/snakers4/russian_stt_text_normalization is implemented here.

 # how to use
 - This script must be in the same folder with audio files that should be transcripted